threefoldfoundation/books/content/mission/goals/3_realizing_web_4.md

 To build something today you need 10+ different systems and integrate them all.
 Many believe that an ecosystem of different solutions can be stitched together to create something bigger.
 History has already shown that this is not the case.
 We call this the ‘Onion Problem’ (more about this in a document I still have to write), but basically it means that systems get so complicated that people don’t dare to change anything inside so everyone keeps on creating other layers on top of the layers which already exist.
 This leads to even more complicated systems which no-one seems to fully understand and allowing hackers to have a great time because there are hundreds of places to find vulnerabilities in.
 Blockchain did not make things easier, it became even more difficult and non transparent.

 It's difficult for projects to build a system which allows them to scale and work easily with their communities.
-The systems today are simply too complicated and unsafe (think about current wallets, exchanges, …).
+The systems today are simply too complicated and unsafe (think about current wallets, exchanges, …)

 The current way how the internet is created is just wrong, client - server is simply wrong, the fact that we exist 100 times on the internet is wrong, we need Web 4.0.
-We should not spend any time on anything which is not to the benefit of our Vision and The Planet.
+We should not spend any time on anything which is not to the benefit of our Vision and The Planet

 Projects need: